peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
  Does not signal flags if either value is signaling NaN.
+This implementation returns a positive number if.

 ### CompareToTotalMagnitude
     public int CompareToTotalMagnitude​(EDecimal other, EContext ctx)